supremeimposter/My-Vault/GATE/DiscreteMathematics/Discrete Mathematics.md

 ---
 ## Mathematical Logic

-- Logic for mathematicians and computers
+- Logic for mathematicians and computers.
-- Natural Languages have ambiguity, but computers cannot have ambiguity
+- Natural Languages are ambiguous, but computers should have ambiguity
-- Logic is the basis for mathematical reasoning and automated systems
+- Logic is the basis for mathematical reasoning and automated systems.

 ### Applications of Mathematical Logic

 1. Mathematical logic is to avoid ambiguity in statements and expressions in computers.
 2. To find new information from the existing knowledge.